-bilingual education Certification
+bilingual education add-on Certification

 From your very first clinical experience, you will be part of the co-teaching model.
 You are paired with a professional teacher from your very first education course through your final experience as a student teacher.
 Parkside has strong partnerships with area schools who open their doors so that you can experience first-hand what it is like to be a teacher in the real world.

 EDU 225 | Foundations of Bilingual and ESL Education

 EDU 235 | Home, School, and Culture (online)

 EDU 325 | Introduction to Second Language Acquisition

 EDU 436 | Literacy in the Second Language Classroom

 EDU 446 |.
 Assessment in the Second Language Classroom

 Coursework in this program leads to a K-12 bilingual add-on license.
 Teachers with a bilingual license are qualified to work as classroom teachers in a bilingual program at the same developmental band as their initial license, whether Middle Childhood-Early Adolescence (MC-EA), Early Adolescence-Adolescence (EA-A), or Early Childhood-Adolescence (EC-A).
 Special Note: teacher candidates wishing to earn a bilingual license can also earn an ESL license very easily, since the coursework for the two licenses is exactly the same, with differentiation within classes.

 Teacher candidates (you) work alongside a professional educator (a teacher) to support student learning at area schools.
 Depending upon your major, you will serve clinical hours at different developmental or grade levels.
 UW-Parkside currently has two license areas: Secondary Education for grades 6-12 (middle and high school) and Elementary Education for grades 1-8.
 Initial EDU courses require 20 clinical hours per course, which comes out to about two hours a week that you’ll be spending time in a classroom.